futpix/caravans-in-australia/content/review/1057-Royal-Flair-Caravans-Piazza-18-foot-6-1E.md

   ogtitle: "Should I buy Piazza 18'6-1E by Royal Flair Caravans?"
   ogdescription: "The Royal Flair Caravans Piazza 18'6-1E is classed as Unknown Type, and sleeps 2 people.
 It is Australian made and comes in at 19 ft.
 It generally has Separate shower & toilet."
 categories: ["Royal Flair Caravans"]
-tags: ["Sleeps 2", "19 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "19 ft", "Unknown Type", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "5.945"
 totalHeight: "2.87"